This post contains affiliate links, to find out more information, please read my affiliate disclosure

 For the price the Ribble CGR AL e is hard to beat.
 It uses the tried and tested Mahle x35 ebikemotion drive system which is very lightweight at only 3.5kg.
 Another great thing about the Ribble are the options available.
 You can have a road-friendly Shimano Tiagra, 105 or Ultegra version or a full-on SRAM Apex 1 equipped gravel bike with 650b wheels and 47mm WTB tyres.

 The Ribble CGR AL e is a truly versatile machine in every sense of the word and with the optional range extender battery, it is quite easy to cover 100 miles per day between charges.
-If you want a testimony to the Ribble’s reliability and long-distance riding credentials, read about Laura Laker’s inspirational Lands End to John ‘O’ Groats ride last year.
+Ribble cycles have kindly lent me the CGR AL e for a full test and review – you can read the full Ribble CGR AL e review here.

 What sets the Cannondale Synapse NEO SE 650b apart from the rest of the competition is the Bosch Active Line Plus motor and 500Wh battery.
 Most of the electric road and gravel bikes currently available use either the x35 ebikemotion or Fazua Evation systems – these are great e-assist motors, but they are limited in both battery range and the amount of assist they can give to the rider.